 GO_REF:0000117 |

 Summary: IEA annotation from ARBA machine learning model.
-HST2 does participate in heterochromatin formation through its deacetylase activity.
+HST2 does influence chromatin, but the generic heterochromatin-formation term overstates the clearest HST2-specific process.

 Supporting Evidence: